Farmer–Citizen Movement: Ideology and platform

 The party considers itself to support both food politics and rural development.
-It opposes the Rutte government's proposals to mitigate the human impact on the nitrogen cycle following the Nitrogen crisis in the Netherlands.
+It opposed the Rutte government's proposals to mitigate the human impact on the nitrogen cycle following the Nitrogen crisis in the Netherlands.

 Party leader Caroline van der Plas has stated that the Party for the Animals and animal rights organization Wakker Dier are two organisations with whom she disagrees with 99% of their viewpoints.
 She saw the effect of their campaigns and wanted to provide an alternative perspective on social media.

 In the 2021 general election, the party focused its campaign on issues important to rural and agrarian voters, including pledges for a "Ministry of the Countryside" located at least 100 kilometers from The Hague, and a removal of the ban on neonicotinoids.
 The party called for a Right to Agriculture Act, which would allow for farmers to have more say on agricultural expansion matters, in response to local opposition to pig and goat farms over public health, environmental and agricultural concerns.

-The BBB opposes mandatory farm closures, citing RIVM data showing nitrogen deposition in Natura 2000 areas has decreased under existing policies, with projections of a further 25–40% drop by 2035.
-It argues targeted regional measures are more efficient than uniform agricultural cuts, and that non-agricultural sources (transport, industry) could yield 20–25% reductions with enforcement.
-The party allocated €1 billion for innovation funds in the 2024 Schoof cabinet agreement.
+In March 2026, the party left the European People's Party Group in the European Parliament and joined the European Conservatives and Reformists Group.